 Conduct an ecosystem assessment of vegetation, sediment and water dynamics of Dongting Lake and associated floodplains of the Yangtze River, particularly with regards to sedimentation and impoundment.

 The team installed ten surface elevation tables along the hydrology and sediment gradient in West Dongting Lake.
 A framework for monitoring and implementation was completed, and data on the diversity of vegetation, hydrology alteration, elevation change, and seed bank germination potential are being collected and studied.

-By April 2020, USGS has delivered 15 days of technical assistance to Beijing Forestry University to improve the field investigation and experiment proposal, review the manuscripts, and provide guidance for future research work.
+USGS has delivered 15 days of technical assistance to Beijing Forestry University to improve the field investigation and experiment proposal, review the manuscripts, and provide guidance for future research work.

 The EcoPartnership published three peer-reviewed journal papers on the research findings, including to the Journal of Environmental Science: Processes & Impacts.